-The aim of Watatunga’s education programme will be to inspire young people to pursue further education in life-sciences and conservation by introducing them to the beauty and complexity of systems in the natural world.
-By transforming classroom learning about species extinction into memorable experiences with our spectacular endangered animals, we hope to spark children’s passion for protecting the world’s biodiversity.
-We will bring young people together to work directly with animals and world class conservation experts and believe that we have a part to play in fostering their passion and optimism for building a sustainable future.
+The aim of Watatunga’s education programme is to inspire young people to pursue further education in life-sciences and conservation by introducing them to the beauty and complexity of systems in the natural world.
+By transforming classroom learning about species extinction into memorable experiences with our spectacular endangered animals, we aim to spark children’s passion for protecting the world’s biodiversity.
+We bring young people together to work directly with animals and world class conservation experts and believe that we have a part to play in fostering their passion and optimism for building a sustainable future.

-Our team are immensely privileged to work with many endangered species at Watatunga and are passionate about sharing the importance of this work with the conservationists of the future.
-Initially we will be working with The Country Trust and local primary schools to develop our education offering and create a day of tailor-made activities that will engage children through hands-on work with rare deer and antelope species.
-We hope to offer this programme more widely in 2021.
+Our team is immensely privileged to work with many endangered species at Watatunga and are passionate about sharing the importance of this work with the conservationists of the future.
+We work with The Country Trust and local primary schools to develop our education offering and offer tailor-made activities that engage children through hands-on work with rare deer and antelope species.

 - Selective breeding, genetics, evolution and extinction

 - Biodiversity and the effect of human interactions on ecosystems